McKean County, Pennsylvania

 McKean County is a rural county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 40,432.
 Its county seat is Smethport.
 The county was created in 1804 and organized in 1826.
 It was named in honor of former Pennsylvania Governor and Declaration of Independence signer Thomas McKean.
+The county is part of the North Central Pennsylvania region of the state.

 McKean County comprises the Bradford, Pennsylvania micropolitan statistical area.
-It is in a sparsely populated region known as the Pennsylvania Wilds.
 It includes the Allegheny National Forest and borders New York.
+The Allegheny River flows through much of the eastern portion of the county, and the Allegheny Reservoir is accessible on the county’s western border.
 McKean County boasts of being "The Black Cherry Capital of the World."

-McKean County was founded because of its natural resources of oil and timber, both of which continue to provide a significant input to the economy.
-Today, a university, rural medical center, federal prison and manufacturing companies balance the area's economy.
+McKean County was settled because of its natural resources of oil and timber, both of which continue to provide significant input to the local economy.
+Today, a university, rural medical center, federal prison and numerous manufacturing companies balance the area's economy.

 Geography

 According to the U.S. Census Bureau, the county has an area of 984 sqmi, of which 979 sqmi is land and 5.0 sqmi (0.5%) is water.
 It has a warm-summer humid continental climate (Dfb) and average monthly temperatures in downtown Bradford range from 23.0 °F in January to 67.6 °F in July, while in Mount Jewett they range from 21.2 °F in January to 65.1 °F in July.